-Cauliflower rice makes a great replacement for—well, rice—but go beyond the obvious and use it to take your salad game to the next level.
-Mix the fluffy cauliflower buds with fresh corn, avocado dressing, and herbs.
-Then serve as a side dish or as a bun-free base for burgers and hot dogs.
+Cauliflower rice makes a great replacement for, well, rice, but you can go beyond the obvious to take your salad game to the next level.
+Mix the fluffy cauliflower buds with fresh corn, avocado dressing, and herbs, then serve as a side dish or as a bun-free base for burgers or hot dogs.

 Skip processed, meat-free products and use Mother Nature’s answer to the vegetarian hot dog: the squash dog.
 It’s easy to make and fun to say!
 Plus, with the help of a miso marinade or a bacon spice rub, it may just end up on a carnivore’s plate too.

 Throw some healthy omega-3s into the mix with this gluten-free salmon burger.
 While the recipe uses a hot skillet to shallow fry the patties, you can always place the cooked burgers on foil on the BBQ for a smoky finish.

 Juicy pork spare ribs and a crisp, crunchy slaw are basically the peanut butter and jelly of the BBQ world—a.k.a. a perfect pair.
 But don’t be afraid to break with tradition by dressing them in Asian-inspired rubs and marinades.
 YOLO.